 What is modular construction?
 Modular construction is an innovative, sustainable construction delivery method utilizing offsite, lean manufacturing techniques to prefabricate whole building solutions in deliverable module sections.

 This process permits constructing a building under controlled conditions in a factory, using the same materials and designed to the same building codes and standards as conventionally constructed buildings, but in about half the time.

 While this process is gaining new momentum in the 21st century, the concept is nothing new.

-Some records even suggest that principles of early modular construction were used as far back as the 1600s.
+Some records even suggest that principles of early modular building construction were used as far back as the 1600s.
 The first wide use of true, modular construction, though, dates back to the 1880s, when the California Gold Rush generated an increased need for buildings to house the influx of prospectors.

-Since then, modular construction has been used by a great number of owners and builders for a variety of purposes.
+Since then, modular building construction has been used by a great number of owners and builders for a variety of purposes.
 An increased need for housing, changes in the labor force, and growing dissatisfaction with the current, inefficient methods of construction, however, have renewed interest in modular construction.